-Region VI will predominantly serve Out-of-School youth on a year round basis, with a small portion of the budget being set aside for a planned In School summer work experience.
-Monthly invoicing from the youth contractor will be monitored to ensure that the 75% will be met.
+Since Region VI will serve Out-of-School youth only on a year-round basis, meeting the 75% goal will be accomplished.

 (O) If the Local Area has contracted with youth service providers, provide a list and description of services.